Reading Time: 9 minutes

 Too often, management views the transformationadvancement to better ways as something done to improve the practitioner workforce, not management.
 This can’t be.
 For an organisation to change, the management must change.
 And the governance must change to allow and direct the management to change.
 This is one of the biggest issues facing organisations moving to agile ways of working.
 Managers must understand and focus on empowerment, collaboration, agility, and flow.

-In the absence of any other crisp model of what new management looks like, we define it as eight primary activities:
+In the absence of any other crisp model of what better management looks like, we define it as eight primary activities:

 - Attracting talent